To celebrate EarthDay2020, we’ve decided to show off some environmentally conscious digital companies who are showing us how it’s done.

 AeroFarms use patented award-winning technology to collect enormous amounts of data to create the perfect conditions for plants for indoor vertical farming, enabling precision, efficiency and minimal environmental impact.
 With combined support from Microsoft Azure and Dell Technologies, AeroFarms are able to get to work reducing harmful transportation emissions by 98% on average.
 That’s pretty impressive.

 From pixels to plastic bags.
 Rotterdam-based research & design studio, The New Raw, invites its citizens to create custom street furniture with recyclable materials and rehome it in their city!
 The New Raw seeks to disrupt the linear notion of production, usage and waste with material research, digital design and fabrication.

 Too Good To Go has helped 3,746 businesses connect with the public, sharing yummy surplus food in an impressive effort to reduce emissions from waste.
 Using your device location, it maps where you can purchase and pick up perfectly delicious food that didn’t quite sell.
 Their motto?
 ‘Save a meal - make a difference.
 It's as simple as that!’

-Foster and partners are responsible for the design of one of the most sustainable offices in the world; the Bloomberg Headquarters in London.
+Foster and partners are responsible for the design of one of the most sustainable offices: the Bloomberg Headquarters in London.
 Smart tech is part of the foundations of this building’s architecture.

-Amongst other features, AI is used to automate their unique ventilation system which responds according to the weather.
-Airflow is also adjusted according to the number of people in a certain area at any one time which is predicted to drastically reduce CO2 emissions!
+Amongst other features, AI is used to automate their unique ventilation system, which responds to the weather.
+Airflow is also adjusted according to the number of people in a particular area at any time, which is predicted to drastically reduce CO2 emissions!

 It’s exciting to watch these, and many other inspiring companies use digital technology to disrupt the traditional product life cycle and contribute to a greener and more sustainable future.